 Laundry facilities are located in each residence hall.
 Each wash cycle costs $1.25.
 Each dry cycle costs $1.25.
 The machines work on a credit or debit card system.
-Laundry machine issues should be reported via the CSC Serviceworks Repair app, which can be downloaded by using one of the following links:
+Laundry machine issues should be reported via the CSC Serviceworks.

 Students are expected to keep their keys with them at all times.
 If a student is locked out of their room, the student may borrow a loan key from the Vaughn Center information desk.
 The student will have 24 hours to return the loan key; failure to do so will result in the student account being billed a late fee or lock change.
 Students are able to sign out a loan key at no cost three times.
 Thereafter, students are responsible to pay $10 the fourth time a key is checked out, $15 for the fifth and $20 for a sixth.
 Upon the seventh request, locks will be changed, and the student will be assessed the charge of a lock change.
 This amount will be billed to the student’s bursar account at the end of the semester.

 The University employs custodial workers to clean bathroom areas, lounges, lobbies, hallways, laundry rooms, study lounges and TV lounges.
-Students are responsible for cleaning their rooms.
-Resident assistants and residence hall desk assistants have vacuum cleaners that may be signed out with a student ID card.
+Students are responsible for cleaning their rooms and disposing of trash in appropriate locations.
+Vacuum cleaners and other basic cleaning supplies may be signed out from the residence hall front desks with a student ID card.

 High-speed access to the University's campus network is provided to each student residing on campus.
 This network provides student access to the internet, email, library and other services.
-The Office of Information Technology (IT) HelpDesk provides assistance to students who have computers and want to connect to the internet from the residence halls: firstname.lastname@example.org.
+The Office of Information Technology and Security (IT) HelpDesk provides assistance to students who have computers and want to connect to the internet from the residence halls: firstname.lastname@example.org or (813) 253-6293.

 A noxious odor is any aroma of such intensity that it becomes apparent to others.
 Any odor can become noxious or offensive when it is too strong.
 Some examples are perfume, trash, dirty laundry or the smell of cigarette smoke.
 When a noxious odor can be localized to a particular room, the student(s) and/or guests of that room may be required to meet with a residence hall staff member.